 7. Can I add shrimp?

-How to Make Trinidad Pumpkin Talkari-step by step instructions:
+How to Make Trinidad Pumpkin Talkari: Step-by-Step Instructions

-Trinidad Pumpkin Recipe (Pumpkin Talkarie)
+Trinidad Pumpkin Recipe (Pumpkin Talkari)

 Ingredients